Bipasha-Garg/Analysing_Citation_Networks/Report.md

 <img title="PAPERS PER YEAR (12000 data points)" alt="Alt text" src="./Report_Task_1/12000_linegraph_citations_yearly.png" width="400" height="300">

-    We can observe a sudden drop in the papers in 2002 which could be potentially because the dataset is biased since before the sudden drop the papers published were around average only.
+    We can observe a sudden drop in the papers in 2002 which could be potentially because:
+      - the dataset is biased since before the sudden drop the papers published were around average only.
+      - Decrease in publications and citations over the years as we further see that papers of certain domain are only growing majorily.
+Therefore the sudden decrease in papers in 2002 could be due to lesser topics in the same domain to work upon.

 <!--  EDGES i.e. CITATIONS PER YEAR -->